Filing Taxes: Addressing Incorrect or Missing Documents

 Now that you have either corrected or substitute documents, it's time to complete your tax return.
 Real experts can help or even do your taxes for you.
 Backed by their 100% Accurate, Expert Approved Guarantee.
 Get started with TurboTax today.

-Form Selection: Choose the appropriate tax forms based on your situation, whether you are filing as an individual or as a business.
+Form Selection: Choose the appropriate tax forms based on your situation, whether you file as an individual or as a business.

-Attach an Explanatory Statement: If you had to estimate any figures or are providing documents that do not meet standard requirements, include a brief statement clarifying the discrepancies with your tax return.
+Attach an Explanatory Statement: If you had to estimate any figures or provide documents that do not meet standard requirements, include a brief statement clarifying the discrepancies with your tax return.

 Submit Your Tax Return

-After completing your tax return, consider the following before you submit:
+After completing your tax return, consider the following before submission:

 File on Time: Avoid last-minute filing.
 Late submissions can result in penalties.
 In past years, nearly 15 million taxpayers faced late fees totaling billions of dollars.